sztulev/react-aws-sih-loader/README.md

 # React Image Loader Component for AWS ServerlessImageHandler (SIH)

-Simple and small React or Next.js component to load or lazy load images from AWS ServerlessImageHandler API.
+Small React / Next.js component to load amd lazy load large images from Amazon S3 via AWS ServerlessImageHandler.

 See demos at https://react-aws-sih-loader-nextjs-demo.now.sh/.

 Source code at https://github.com/sztulev/react-aws-sih-loader.

 ## Introduction
+Amazon S3 may be one option to host large images of a Next.js website or React app.
+The AWS Serverless Image Handler (SIH) can come handy to dynamically transform those images and adjust their size and to significantly improve the perfomance of your website.
+This npmjs package exports several React component that can help you transforming and loading images from AWS SIH API.
+In order to use it, at the minimum, you will need a AWS Account and AWS SIH deployed.
+[Follow this link](https://aws.amazon.com/solutions/serverless-image-handler/) to find out more details on how to setup an AWS SIH solution.

+## About AWS Serverless Image Handler
-The AWS Serverless Image Handler is a low cost option to host and dynamically resize or transform high resolution images of significant number and size.
-The solution automatically deploys and configures an AWS serverless architecture that uses Amazon S3 for storage, AWS Lambda and the open source image processing suite Sharp for image manipulation, and Amazon CloudFront for global content delivery.
+The AWS Serverless Image Handler automatically deploys and configures an AWS serverless architecture that uses Amazon S3 for storage, AWS Lambda and the open source image processing suite Sharp for image manipulation, and Amazon CloudFront for global content delivery.
 For more details on the AWS ServerlessImageHandler, see [AWS SIH Documentation](https://docs.aws.amazon.com/solutions/latest/serverless-image-handler/welcome.html)

 ## Installation